Viktorres19/RuWU/README.md

-Test project for Time Is Money company.
+This project is for sale.
+My design and could.

 To run the project folloowing steps should be done:
 1. after unpacking or clonning repository, inside project folder run the command 'npm install'